 Measures to take when handling equipment, including instruments, include the following.

 Handwashing

-Requiring increased handwashing before and after handling equipment, especially if being used by more than one person.
+Require increased handwashing before and after handling equipment, especially if being used by more than one person.

-Avoiding sharing instruments
+Avoiding sharing instruments and equipment

-Avoid and equipment wherever possible.
+Avoid sharing equipment wherever possible.
 Place name labels on equipment to help identify the designated user, for example, percussionists' own sticks and mallets.

-If instruments and equipment have to be shared, disinfect regularly (including any packing cases, handles, props, chairs, microphones and music stands) and always between users, following government guidance on cleaning and handling equipment available at hygiene: handwashing, sanitation facilities and toilets.
+If instruments and equipment have to be shared, disinfect regularly (including any packing cases, handles, props, chairs, microphones and music stands) and always between users, following government guidance on cleaning and handling equipment.
 Instruments should be cleaned by the pupils playing them, where possible.